 III.
 WG Recommendations Specific to LEA Requests

 Although the WG has developed an illustrative Disclosure Framework for the intake, processing of, and response to, Disclosure requests made by a copyright or trademark owner (see Annex B), it has not done the same for LEA Requesters, or requests made by other types of third parties.
-This was due in part to what the WG believes are likely to be important differences with how these Requesters would handle certain issues such as those related to authorization and confidentiality, and what the WG perceived as a relative lack of expertise on the matter within the WG.
+This was due in part to what the WG believes are likely to be important differences with how these Requesters would handle certain issues such as those related to authorization and confidentiality, and what the WG perceived as a relative lack of expertise on the matter within the WG given that there were few WG participants with a LEA background.
+In the event that a Disclosure Framework is eventually developed for LEA requests, the WG recommends that the Framework expressly include requirements under which at a minimum: (a) the requester agrees to comply with all applicable data protection laws and to use any information disclosed to it solely for the purpose to determine whether further action on the issue is warranted, to contact the customer, or in a legal proceeding concerning the issue for which the request was made; and (b) exempts Disclosure where the customer has provided, or the P/P service provider has found, specific information, facts, and/or circumstances showing that Disclosure will endanger the safety of the customer.

 IV.
 WG Recommendations Specific to Requests made by Intellectual Property Rights-Holders

-The WG has developed an illustrative Disclosure Framework that would apply to Disclosure requests made to P/P providers by intellectual property (i.e. trademark and copyright) owners.
-The proposal as drafted includes requirements concerning the nature and type of information to be provided by a Requester, non-exhaustive grounds for refusal of a request, and the possibility of neutral dispute resolution/appeal in the event of a dispute.
-Please refer to Annex B for the final text of this proposed Disclosure Framework.
+The WG recommends the adoption of an illustrative Disclosure Framework that would apply to Disclosure requests made to P/P providers by intellectual property (i.e. trademark and copyright) owners.
+The recommended Framework includes requirements concerning the nature and type of information to be provided by a Requester, non-exhaustive grounds for refusal of a request, and the possibility of neutral dispute resolution/appeal in the event of a dispute.
+Please refer to Annex B for the full text of this proposed Disclosure Framework.

 V. WG Recommendations on Customer Notification and the Availability of Alternative Options

 The WG recommends that accredited P/P service providers should indicate clearly, in their terms of service and on their websites, whether or not a customer: (1) will be notified when a provider receives a Publication or Disclosure request from a third party; and (2) may opt to cancel its domain registration prior to and in lieu of Publication.
+However, accredited P/P service providers that offer this option should nevertheless expressly prohibit cancellation of a domain name that is the subject of a UDRP proceeding.

 VI.
 WG Recommendations on Requester Notification